knative/docs/docs/bookstore/extra-challenge/README.md

 **What You Will Learn**

 - Creating an event consumer app.
-- Adding a new step in a sequence to process events.
+- Adding a new step in a Sequence to process events.
 - Transforming events within a service and routing the transformed events to a sink.
-- Using triggers and functions with replies in an event-driven architecture.
+- Using Triggers and functions with replies in an event-driven architecture.

 **Estimated Time**